microsoft/vscode-wiki/Roadmap.md

 * :runner: Continue to refine and improve to Debug Adapter Protocol with support from the community.
 * Expose more UI for DAP features that are currently not surfaced in the VS Code debugging UI.
 This includes moving the loaded scripts UI into the core.
+* [x] Move the Debug Adapter Protocol into a separate repository and provide a web site.

 ### JavaScript